-This article first appeared in the Effective Evangelism column of the CHRISTIAN RESEARCH JOURNAL, volume 35, number 06 (2012).
+This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume 35, number 06 (2012).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal click here.

 During a friendly dialogue that I had recently with a member of the Church of Jesus Christ of Latter-day Saints (LDS, Mormon), I made a point that seemed to strike a chord.
 After a few seconds of awkward silence, the LDS member said respectfully, “What you’re showing me appears to be correct.
 I’m not sure how to answer your objection to my faith.
 I guess we’ll all know in the end anyway, won’t we?”